 commandments of God, and the faith of Jesus [the faith belonging to Jesus – JM-NT] (Revelation 14:12 Numeric

 [ASV, BBE, CLV, Darby, Diaglott, KJV, LITV, Murdock, Webster, YLT]).
-The saints are to hold the faith of Jesus.
-Other translations use the expression their faith in Jesus , a possible rendering, but perhaps simply interpretative bias.
+The saints are to hold the faith of Jesus, as if a

+repository of His faith.
+Other translations use the expression their faith in Jesus , a possible rendering, but perhaps

-we have our freedom of speech and introduction with assurance, through the faith of him [His faith] (Ephesians
+have our freedom of speech and introduction with assurance, through the faith of him [His faith] (Ephesians 3:11-

-is true, but the faith of Him, Christ's faith that gives us boldness (freedom) and confidence (assurance) to see our
+true, but the faith of Him, Christ's faith that gives us boldness (freedom) and confidence (assurance) to see our part

-For believers and eventually all of mankind and creation, everything, without exception, comes from, through, and to
+For believers and eventually all mankind and creation, everything, without exception, comes from, through, and to

-the Anointed Lord Jesus, the Creator of all things.
+the Anointed Lord Jesus, the creator of all things.
 Life and salvation are totally dependent on Him alone, and through

 Him all things will return to God the Father.
 For from Him [God] and through Him and to Him are all things.
 To Him

 be the glory for ages.
 Amen!
-(Romans 11.36).
-Our boast, even the boast of faith, is in Christ Jesus our Lord.
+(Romans 11:36).
+Our boast, even the boast of faith, is in King Jesus.